jackc/tpr/README.md

 The Pithy Reader backend is written in [Go](http://golang.org/).
 The frontend is built with [Middleman](http://middlemanapp.com/) which is a [Ruby](https://www.ruby-lang.org/) project.
 First ensure [Go](http://golang.org/) and [Ruby](https://www.ruby-lang.org/) are installed.

-The Pithy Reader uses [godep](https://github.com/tools/godep) to manage its dependencies.
-If you don't already have it installed "go get" it.

-    go get github.com/tools/godep

 Get The Pithy Reader.

     go get github.com/jackc/tpr/backend